 Many analyses take knowledge of the body to be automatically knowledge of one’s own person, and, where this is a sexed body, to be knowledge of oneself as a man or a woman.
 In arguing that the body is constructed, and constructed in a variety of ways, one is making […] identification impossible.
 If the body exists in a number of ways for medical and legal practice […] then, clearly, there can be no one sexed body to bear the burden of individuality.

-Jessica Benjamin, “The Bonds of Love: Rational Violence...
+22In moving beyond this binarism, two other feminist analyses of Story of O are particularly interesting: one by Susan Sontag from 1969, and one by Jessica Benjamin later.
 Sontag discusses Story of O as an example to see if pornographic literature is an art form or not.
 For her, pornography, like drugs, can be a way to explore the forms of human consciousness and help establish the foundations for new regions of the imagination.
 On this point, Sontag disagrees with the Freudo-Marxists, who consider sexuality a generally beneficial human characteristic.
 She, on the other hand, stresses that sexuality can also be a precipice, an extremely dangerous realm of human reality that contains amusements as well as pitfalls: not just for women, but for everyone.

 Réage’s tale is a web in which the issues of dependency and domination are inextricably intertwined, in which the conflict between the desire for autonomy and the desire for recognition can only be resolved by total renunciation of self.
 It illustrates powerfully the principle that the root of domination lies in the breakdown of tension between self and other.